Kanban Metrics that Work23 Oct 2018

-- a Time Report, listing exact hours that items were being actively worked on and by whom,
+- Time Report listing exact hours that items were being actively worked on and by whom,

-- a Cumulative Flow chart, visualizing done work, accumulated over time,
+- Cumulative Flow Diagram visualizing done work, accumulated over time,

-- and a Changelog - a searchable list of all changes made.
+- Changelog - a searchable list of all changes made.

 No matter what you do to learn about your process efficiency, there are a few things to keep in mind: don't focus on just one, very specific metric, as that can lead to tunnel vision and misrepresent the overall process health.
 Also, don't obsess about measuring the flow in general, the rule of thumb here could be: if you suspect something is going wrong, get measuring.
 If things seem to be OK, sticking to scheduled routine checks will be just enough to let you know of any flaws and improvement opportunities.